 The fan can only do so much when it’s truly blazing hot out, so a mister can also make a big difference.
 Disney sells a fan/mister combo in the parks, but the fan isn’t very powerful.
 We get more mileage out of bringing a separate fan and our favorite high-tech mister, MistyMate MISTPRO3, which uses nano-particles of mist to cool the ambient air by up to a whopping 30 degrees.

 Want to save money on snacks at Disney?
 I’m going to let you in on a little secret.
 If you buy a souvenir popcorn bucket for $10 on day one, you can refill it for the length of your stay for just $2 a refill.
-Compared to the high price of other Disney snacks like Mickey pretzels, churros, and popcorn in a disposable container, the bucket pays for itself quickly and you’ll love having that cheap snack option readily available throughout all the parks.
+Compared to the high price of other Disney snacks like Mickey pretzels and churros and the bucket pays for itself quickly.
 We attach a carabiner or stroller hook to our stroller’s handle to keep up with the bucket.
 We love this Mickey Mouse stroller hook by Petunia Pickle Bottom.
 It’s also great for hanging small bags or jackets.

 Think you’re not a hat person?
 Try having a magical day without one when it’s 98 degrees with 98 percent humidity.
 Aside from protecting your skin from the sun’s harmful rays (Make It Better’s 2018 Best Chicago Cosmetic Dermatologist Dr. Jordan Carqueville recommends a hat with a brim at least 2 inches wide to adequately cover your face, plus some sunscreen with an SPF of at least 30), a hat provides instant shade to help you feel cooler in the blazing sun.